 An Elementary curriculum carefully guides the child through researching interesting concepts in many fields of study.
-The areas of exploration and study are Practical Life, Sensorial, Math, Language Development, Botany (a gardening program ), Zoology, Geography, History, STEM Program and further materials are represented in the classroom as well as life skills.
+The areas of exploration and study are Practical Life, Sensorial, Mathematics, Language Development, Sciences, Botany (a gardening program ), Zoology, Geography, History, Makerspace (STEM), Art, Music, Spanish, Meditation, Physical Education (a health program), and many life skills.

 Children in the Elementary classroom begin to keep a record of their work.
 Often times this takes the form of a journal, a work plan, or chart.
 Keeping track of their own work helps to encourage good work choices and allows the teacher to see which presentations have been complete and what lessons are still needed with weekly student and teacher meetings to plan.

 Dr. Maria Montessori summarized the Elementary or 6-12 classroom: